mjordan/islandora_onthisday/README.md

 The module is still in relatively early development and testing.
 Here are some features that are planned:

 * Provide an RSS feed of the day's objects.
-* Provide a setting for maximum number of objects to display at /onthisdate; the subset should probably be a randomized subset of all records found in Solr as opposed to a limit on the number of documents retrieved from Solr.
 * Provide a way for the admin to exclude specific collections and content models from the list of daily objects.

 ## License